• Introduced

 Summary of the Bill

-• Prohibits institutions of higher education from barring a student from registering for courses or re-enrolling in a program, as well as withholding a degree or certificate that has been earned by a student simply because they owe an institutional debt.
+• Prohibits institutions of higher education from withholding a degree that has been earned by a student simply because they owe an institutional debt.

 • Provides much-needed transparency on the growth and impact of institutional debt by requiring consistent data collection and reporting.